rydmike/squircle_study/README.md

 _Studied Squircle like Flutter **ShapeBorder** implementations_

+Below we take a closer look at them all, and comparing them all to the **FigmaSquircle** from the package `figma_squircle`.

 ## Circular

 The standard circular rounded rectangle border shape with an outline provided by Flutter.